ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     or whether cultural differences led to the negative perception.

 ## Communication Skills

+??? summary

+    Communication skills are important in our roles because effective communication is necessary
+    for collaborating with others
+    and ensuring that one's work is understood.
+    To assess communication skills,
+    candidates may be asked to present
+    a data science project they have worked on, with the presentation followed by a question and answer session.
+    During the presentation,
+    we consider

+    1. whether we can summarize the candidate's problem statement, methodology, and key findings in a few bullet points,
+    2. how engaged the audience was during the presentation, and
+    3. any aesthetically pleasing aspects of the presentation.

 Communication skills matter.
 Our work is irrelevant if our collaborators do not understand it.